Bob Ryan

-Biography and career
+Early life and education

 Born in Trenton, New Jersey, Ryan grew up in a house "that revolved around going to games," and went to high school at the Lawrenceville School from 1960 to 1964.
 He graduated from Boston College as a history major in 1968.

-Celtics beat writer
+Career

 In the fall of 1969, a vacancy on the Celtics beat of The Boston Globe was created, and Ryan got the job.
 Ryan was hired by the paper's morning sports editor Francis Rosa.
 While covering the Celtics, Ryan developed a close relationship with the Celtics organization.
 Ryan would even go out to dinner with the team.
 Ryan sat at the press table eight seats from the Celtics' bench, where colleagues referred to him as the "Commissioner", not unlike Peter Gammons's nickname.
 Boston Sports Media critic Bruce Allen has said, "His passion is not faked."

 One night Hue Hollins, the referee, went to the press table to explain a call to Ryan during a time-out even though he was not obligated to.
 Another time Ryan wrote a column about the Washington Bullets' Rick Mahorn and how he played dirty under the hoop.
 When Mahorn was called for a foul Gene Shue, the Bullets' coach, turned around and said, "That's your fault, Bob Ryan, your fault!"
 Dennis Johnson was often annoyed with Ryan and would go up to the press table and say, "Hey, Bob, keep it down.
 We got a game going on here" when Ryan sideline coached.
 From Ryan's first column on Larry Bird headlined "Celtics draft Bird for oh what a future" to his last "Larry!
 Larry!
 Larry!"
 Ryan was always a fan of his and eventually co-authored a book with him.

-In Tom Heinsohn's book Give 'em the Hook, Heinsohn is negative towards Ryan.
-Ryan, who began writing for the Globe in Heinsohn's rookie season as a coach, would make friends with the players and vent their feelings towards Heinsohn, their fans, and their teammates, claims Heinsohn.
+In Tom Heinsohn's book Give 'em the Hook, Heinsohn was negative towards Ryan.
+Ryan, who began writing for the Globe in Heinsohn's rookie season as a coach, would make friends with the players and vent their feelings towards Heinsohn, their fans, and their teammates, claimed Heinsohn.
 Heinsohn didn't like how he didn't feel in control of his team.
-Heinsohn believes that Ryan started to "think of himself as another member of the family" and that he even started coaching the team through his beat stories.
-Heinsohn goes on to talk about Ryan's bloated ego and the fact that he was then thinking of himself as a basketball guru.
-Heinsohn also says while noting disapproval of Ryan that at the time anyone who lived in Boston and even remotely followed basketball read Ryan's columns.
-In recent years Ryan has been less critical of Celtics coaches, including Doc Rivers, of whom he said, "I'm a Doc guy."
+Heinsohn believed that Ryan started to "think of himself as another member of the family" and that he even started coaching the team through his beat stories.
+Heinsohn talked about Ryan's bloated ego and the fact that he thought himself as a basketball guru.
+Heinsohn also said while noting disapproval of Ryan that at the time anyone who lived in Boston and even remotely followed basketball read Ryan's columns.
+In his later years, Ryan has been less critical of Celtics coaches.